Wiglol/Computer_Main_Centre_Public/CMC_AI_Manual.md

-# 🧠 CMC_AI_Manual.md — FULL AI-ONLY MANUAL
-This is a truncated placeholder due to size limits.
-Please ask: "Continue manual" and I will append the next section.

-# 🧠 CMC_AI_Manual.md — FULL AI-ONLY MANUAL (Part 1)
+# 🧠 CMC_AI_Manual — FULL MANUAL

 ## 1. Purpose
 This manual instructs an AI model how to understand and operate the Computer Main Centre (CMC).
 It contains strict rules for parsing, generating, and validating commands.
+Can also be used by humans

 ## 2. Core Philosophy
 CMC is a deterministic command console.
 AI must only output valid CMC commands, respecting quoting, chaining, and flag behavior.